goosull/2023_2_Itrust2/docs/iteration1.md

 - **Ophthalmologist and optometrist HCP** wants to be able to view or edit the diagnosis of the practice to manage and update the patient's diagnostic information.

 #### Main Flow
+1. Patient requests an ophthalmic appointment
+2. Ophthalmologist HCP accepts or rejects appointment
+3. Ophthalmologist or optometrist HCP enters eye health information
+4. After the appointment, ophthalmologist and optometrist HCP can view or edit visit diagnosis

 ### UC22